griffin1995/griffin1995/README.md

 I'm building [aclue](https://jackgriffin.dev), a recommendation platform backed by a multi-stage ML pipeline - personality profiling, vector similarity search, Bayesian preference learning, and learning-to-rank scoring - with a Python/FastAPI backend and a Next.js frontend.
 I also work freelance.
 Background in quantitative finance research and a BSc in Computer Science (First-Class Honours, Queen Mary University of London).

+- Building out aclue's recommendation pipeline - Bayesian preference models, vector retrieval, and scoring
+- Learning ranking models and bandit algorithms for exploration-exploitation
+- Exploring SBERT and CLIP for product representation at scale

 ## Tech Stack

 **Backend & ML** - Python, FastAPI, PostgreSQL, pgvector, NumPy, Pandas, scikit-learn, Pydantic